thebeebs/devstarworkshop/instructions/squads/red.md

 ## Welcome to the Red Squad.
 Pick your weapon! ##

 + Weapon selection strategy is completely up to your preference.
-Every squad members can have the same weapon, different weapons or chose to have no weapon at all.
+Every squad member can have the same weapon, different weapons or chose to have no weapon at all.
 + Each git repository includes the basic code that is needed in order to run and deploy your microservice to the battle action!
 + On the next page, there will be instructions on how to clone the code to your local machine.